Presbyterianism in the United States: European origins

-Reformed Protestantism, of which Presbyterianism is a subset, originated in the Swiss Reformation under the leadership of Heinrich Bullinger, Huldrych Zwingli, William Farel and John Calvin.
-Among these men, the theology of John Calvin would have the most influence.
-A defining characteristic of Reformed theology is a belief in predestination—that before the creation of the world God chose some people for salvation (the elect) and this choice depended completely on God's will and in no way on human merit.
+Reformed Protestantism, of which Presbyterianism is a subset, originated in the Swiss Reformation under the leadership of Heinrich Bullinger, Huldrych Zwingli, John Knox, William Farel, and John Calvin.
+Among these men, the theology of John Calvin and John Knox would have the most influence.
+A defining characteristic of Reformed theology is a belief in predestination—that before the creation of the world, God chose some people for salvation (the elect), and this choice relied completely on God's will and in no way on human merit.

 Reformed Protestants rejected many aspects of Roman Catholic theology and practice.
 Latin was abandoned as a liturgical language in favor of the vernacular, and preaching (rather than celebration of the Mass) became the main emphasis of church services.
 The traditional seven sacraments were reduced to two—baptism and the Lord's Supper.
 Many Reformed churches also rejected episcopal polity in favor of presbyterian polity.
 According to presbyterian polity, rather than rule by bishops, congregations are governed by a representative body of elders called a session.
 Sessions receive oversight from a series of higher representative authorities: presbyteries, synods, and general assemblies.

-Reformed ideas would spread from Continental Europe to Scotland and England where they would shape the Presbyterian churches there.
+Reformed ideas would spread from Continental Europe to Scotland and England, where they would shape the Presbyterian churches there.
 As a result of the Scottish Reformation, the Church of Scotland adopted Reformed theology and presbyterian polity.
 Its major leader was John Knox, who studied with Calvin in Geneva.
 The English Reformation went in a different direction.
-While its Thirty-nine Articles of faith reflect main-stream Reformed theology, the Church of England and the Church of Ireland retained episcopal polity and maintained, in modified form, some liturgical traditions inherited from the Roman Church.
-Within the English church there were those by the late 1500s who subscribed to presbyterian polity, and these English Presbyterians produced a collection of confessional statements, the Westminster Standards, that, to varying extents, would become authoritative for Presbyterians.
-In the 1600s, Presbyterianism was brought to northern Ireland as a result of large-scale emigration from Scotland.
+While its Thirty-nine Articles of faith reflect mainstream Reformed theology, the Church of England and the Church of Ireland retained episcopal polity and maintained, in modified form, some liturgical traditions inherited from the Roman Church.
+Within the English church, there were those by the late 1500s who subscribed to presbyterian polity, and these English Presbyterians produced a collection of confessional statements, the Westminster Standards, that, to varying extents, would become authoritative for Presbyterians.
+In the 1600s, Presbyterianism was brought to Northern Ireland as a result of large-scale colonization from Scotland during the Plantation of Ulster.